 LPCs are expected to do 40 formal contact hours every two years.
 You will be expected to keep your documentation for three years after the renewal period.
 Beginning in 2012, the board will audit 10% of LPCs.

-Generally speaking, continuing education activities must be approved by the NBCC, the Commission on Rehabilitation Counselor Certification, or a licensing board in another state.
+Generally speaking, continuing education activities must be approved by the NBCC or the Commission on Rehabilitation Counselor Certification.
 If another state has approved the activity, you will need a statement from the board.
 You may be able to get credit for other events if you submit content outlines, presenter qualifications, and clock hours to the board for approval beforehand (ABEC).

 If you are still in High School, hold a High School Diploma/GED, or hold a bachelor's degree, check out suggested steps to take along the path to becoming a counselor in Alabama.

 You may contact ABEC by phone at (205) 458-8716 or 1-800-822-3307.Website